 In the 109th Congress, Congress approved FY2007 supplemental funding for Kosovo.
 The Administration reports that FY2007 funding for Kosovo included \$77.8 million in regular appropriations and \$189 million in supplemental funding.
 The Administration's FY2008 budget request included over \$151 million in bilateral assistance for Kosovo; FY2008 foreign aid appropriations became part of the Consolidated Appropriations Act, P.L.
 110-161, and FY2008 estimated funding levels for Kosovo are about \$147 million.
 The second session of the 110th Congress will consider the Administration's FY2009 budget request, which includes \$128 million in assistance for Kosovo.
-The Senate Foreign Relations Committee held a hearing on Kosovo and the Balkans on March 12.
+The Senate Foreign Relations Committee held a hearing on Kosovo on March 4, 2008; the House Foreign Affairs Committee held a hearing on Kosovo and the Balkans on March 12.